platy/spec-verify/README.md

 ## Test-entity stack

-To handle multiple entity validation and nesting of entities SpecVerify uses a stack of entities under stack and entity classes.
+To handle multiple entity validation and nesting of entities SpecVerify uses a stack of test-entities.

+For each state of the test entity stack, each assertion body is check for a match.
+An assertion body matches the stack if the last entity name on the stack matches the last entity name of the body's parameters and the other body arguments match some other elements of the stack (these must be in order but may be sparse).

+## Result tree

+Results are expressed raw as a tree of all the states of the test-entity stack, with each node attached to the assertions it matched and the results of those assertions.

 ## Assertion file